Out-Law Guide 10 min. read

 Once the investigation is complete a specialist civil fraud solicitor will be able to advise the victim on the most appropriate course of action and provide an estimate of costs, taking into account the strength of the claim.
 There are a wide range of claims that a victim can make against an alleged fraudster in the civil courts depending on the facts of the case, and so it is important to seek specialist advice from the outset.

-They can then advise on and guide the victim through the process of preserving and recovering any stolen assets and losses.
+The solicitor can then advise on and guide the victim through the process of preserving and recovering any stolen assets and losses.
 Various types of court orders can be obtained from the civil courts to protect and trace stolen assets.

-If there are real suspicions that the alleged fraudsters will quickly dissipate stolen assets the victim may apply for a freezing order.
+If there are real suspicions that the alleged fraudsters will quickly dissipate stolen assets, the victim may apply for a freezing order.
 A freezing order prevents the fraudster and associated individuals and entities from disposing or dealing with their assets worldwide or removing their assets from the UK.
 Freezing orders are usually obtained urgently and without notice: that is, the fraudster will not be aware of the freezing order until it has been granted by the court and served on them and the relevant financial institutions.
 It is an essential tool for those looking to preserve assets, to ensure those assets are available to satisfy a final court order.
 Freezing orders are now increasingly being used to assist with novel situations such as where the identity of the fraudster cannot be identified, for example in cases of sophisticated cyber fraud and email hacking.

 Where the freezing order is made at a without notice hearing there will be a full hearing at a later date, about which the respondent will be notified - usually about seven days after the initial without notice hearing.
 This second hearing allows the alleged fraudsters to make representations to the court as to why the freezing order should not have been granted or to otherwise vary its terms.
 This is why it is important to make sure the evidence filed in support of the freezing order is as accurate as possible.
 An applicant for a without notice freezing injunction has a duty of "full and frank" disclosure, so must put forward any evidence they have of the fraudster's possible defences.